7 Best Gaming PCs of 2025

 Our NUC 970 reivew model comes with 32GB DDR5 RAM, 1TB Gen 4 NVMe SSD, Thunderbolt 4, and other useful USB ports.
 I believe these are the much-needed specs one wants in a good mini-gaming PC.

-With such powerful configuration, the ASUS ROG NUC 970 goes hand on hand in 1080p gaming with regular gaming desktop PCs like Lenovo Legion 5i (Gen 8) & Corsair Vengeance i7600.
+With such powerful configuration, the ASUS ROG NUC 970 goes hand on hand in 1080p gaming with regular gaming desktop PCs like Lenovo Legion 5i (Gen 8) and Corsair Vengeance i7600.

 ROG NUC 970, where it has so much to offer, there’s no room for adding beefy hardware.
-Just like other mainstream mini gaming PCs, all you can do is replace RAM or add more storage to this PC.
+Just like other mainstream mini gaming PCs, it is possible to replace RAM or add more storage to this PC.

-Overall, ASUS ROG NUC 970 is a great space-saving mini gaming PC.
+ASUS ROG NUC 970 is a great space-saving mini gaming PC.
 Get it if you have limited space on your desk or room.
-ROG NUC 970 can sit vertically on a stand (included in the box).
+ROG NUC 970 sits vertically on a stand (included in the box).
 It comes with Thunderbolt 4 and other USB ports for better connectivity.

 Gaming Performance on ASUS ROG NUC 970